<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1148227851863248&amp;ev=PageView&amp;noscript=1">

 Five precautions to consider before choosing your window coverings

-Window treatmentsWhen you're choosing new window coverings for your home, it can be tempting to quickly pick the choice you find the most aesthetically attractive.
+Window treatmentsWhen choosing new window coverings for your home, picking the most aesthetically attractive choice can be tempting.
 With so many different styles to choose from, some homeowners choose based on outward appearance alone.
 However, there are several important factors that you should think about before making your final decision.

-New curtains or shades are fundamental elements of a room and can have a much bigger effect on your home than you may expect.
-It's important to take a step back and examine the safety, efficiency, and future value of the coverings you choose.
+New curtains or shades are fundamental elements of a room and can have a much more significant effect on your home than you may expect.
+It's important to take a step back and examine the safety, efficiency, and future value of your coverings.
 In this article, we'll look at a few different window covering precautions that many homeowners miss when making their final choices.

 Topics: Home Safety